-We circulate a weekly e- alert increased to twice weekly to meet Covid - need to all ST members who in turn cascade to their networks.
+We circulate a weekly e- alert increased to twice weekly to meet COVID-19 - need to all ST members who in turn cascade to their networks.
 The e-alert is circulated by email and on Twitter & Facebook.
-We have a collaborative linguistic capacity enable first language engagement, and the network links with other similar networks across the UK.
-The effectiveness of the network was seen in how quickly important Covid 19 Information could be circulated in mother tongues.
+We have a collaborative linguistic capacity to enable first language engagement, and the network links with other similar networks across the UK.
+The effectiveness of the network was seen in how quickly important COVID-19 Information could be circulated in mother tongues.